-Carbon Policies: To ensure that future carbon policies are cost-effective and maintain regional power system adequacy, the region should develop the energy efficiency resources called for in the plan and replace retiring coal plants with only those resources needed to meet regional capacity and energy adequacy requirements.
+Carbon Policies: To support policies that cost effectively achieve state and federal carbon dioxide emissions reduction goals, while maintaining regional power system adequacy, the region should develop the energy efficiency and demand response resources called for in this plan and replace retiring coal plants with only those resources required to meet regional capacity and energy adequacy requirements.
 As stated earlier, after energy efficiency, increasing use of existing natural gas generation offers the lowest cost option for reducing regional carbon emissions.
-Developing new gas-fired generation to meet local needs for ancillary services, such as wind integration, or capacity requirements beyond the modest levels anticipated in the plan will increase carbon dioxide emissions.
+Developing new gas-fired generation to meet local needs for ancillary services, such as wind integration or capacity requirements beyond the modest levels anticipated in the plan, will increase carbon dioxide emissions.
 If Northwest electricity generation is dispatched first to meet regional adequacy standards for energy and capacity rather than to serve external markets, carbon dioxide emissions can be minimized.